Why did AICTE decided to start B Tech courses in engineering colleges?

 It seems in all probability, the syllabus for regular B Tech and B Tech for working professionals would remain the same and also the semester-wise schedule.

 Yes, they do.
 You may download model question papers for B Tech for working professionals

 Will you provide study material for B Tech for working aspirants?

 We have been providing study material for AMIE exams since 1994.
 You know that AMIE is an engineering exam which is only for working professionals.
 Now, that AICTE has declared its own B Tech program for working professionals, it is quite natural for us to step in and provide courseware for these programs also.

 Why should a working professional need your course?
 Why not a book?

 Well, this a very interesting question.
 You know, generally, a book covers the syllabus in a generalized form, is not updated regularly and does not include the latest questions from B Tech exams.
 Books are static but our notes are dynamic.
 Our study material is updated in real-time as these are offered in hybrid mode (offline + online).
 Books are not focused on important topics and trends of B Tech Exams.
 They also include surplus content which is not needed to be unimportant.
-So, you have to put extra effort to make notes from the book so as to make it useful for your purpose.
+So, you have to put extra effort into making notes from the book to make it useful for your purpose.
 In this process, you waste your precious time.